umami-hep/salt/docs/configuration.md

 For now, you will need to manually match your model input size to the number of variables you are using.

+Training with multiple types of inputs beyond jets and tracks is supported to create a heterogenous model.
+An example of this can be found in [`GN2emu.yaml`]({{repo_url}}-/blob/main/salt/configs/GN2emu.yaml) which includes a separate electrons input type.

 #### Global Jet Features